matsumotory/ngx_mruby/README.md

 - ngx_mruby is to provide an alternative to lua-nginx-module or [mod_mruby of Apache httpd](http://matsumoto-r.github.io/mod_mruby/).
 - Unified Ruby Code between Apache(mod_mruby), nginx(ngx_mruby) and other Web server software(plan) for Web server extensions.
 - You can implemet nginx modules by Ruby scripts on nginx!
+- You can implement some Web server software extensions by same Ruby code (as possible)
 - Supported nginx __1.2/1.3/1.4/1.5.*__

 ```ruby